-Naomi Korn Associates is proud to support the LACA (Libraries and Archives Copyright Alliance) through providing staff resource and by endorsing its campaign Orphan Works Exception: Use It or Lose Campaign.
+Naomi Korn Associates is proud to support the LACA (Libraries and Archives Copyright Alliance) through providing secretarial support and by endorsing its campaign Orphan Works Exception: Use It or Lose Campaign.

 As a likely consequence of the UK leaving the EU with a no deal Brexit, the UK is at risk of losing a hugely beneficial “exception to copyright” that allows cultural organisations to digitise and make available online “orphan works” from their collections – works whose copyright owner(s) are unknown or uncontactable.
 The Government has said that in the case of a “no-deal” Brexit this helpful exception will be removed from UK law.